-Oncolytic immunotherapy is a promising immunotherapy modality that uses viruses to selectively replicate and kill tumor cells but not normal cells.
+Oncolytic immunotherapy is an immunotherapy modality where viruses selectively replicate and kill tumor cells while leaving normal cells intact.

 Viral cell killing has the potential to expose all the tumor’s neoantigens to the immune system and to establish long-term antitumor immunity to improve outcomes for cancer patients.